planetary/airframe/README.md

 ```

 ### Developing

-Run `npm run dev` to continuously watch and re-build the project.
+Use `npm run dev` to continuously watch and re-build the project.
 Airframe will automatically run a server
 from the `build` folder at `localhost:8080`.
 Webpack will hot-reload styles and scripts and will refresh
 the browser automatically when templates are updated.

+### Building

+#### For Production
+Use `npm run build` to build a production ready bundle with hashed and minified assets with support for long-term caching.
+Also excludes
+development tools such as the documentation and strips out any other unused css rules.

+#### With Development Config
+Use `npm run build:dev` to build a bundle that uses the same config as `npm run dev`.
+Useful for generating
+a bundle that reflects your development environment.
+The output can be inspected to see exactly what `npm run dev`
+is producing, or deployed to a development staging server.

 ### Installing Sublime Text Helpers